The Stars My Destination: Reception and influence

+Dave Langford reviewed Tiger!
+Tiger! for White Dwarf #60 (1984), and stated that "the compulsive, pyrotechnic tale of obsession and revenge needs no introduction (read it!)."

 According to Samuel R. Delany, the book is "considered by many to be the greatest single SF novel". while Robert Silverberg wrote that it is "on everybody's list of the ten greatest SF novels".
 Fantasy writer Michael Moorcock praised it as "a wonderful adventure story" that embodies truly libertarian principles.
 Ty Franck, co-author of The Expanse series, said: "I don't remember any of the other stories in [A Treasury of Great Science Fiction, Volume Two; an anthology of science fiction stories], and I read that book a dozen times.
 The only story that sticks out in my mind is The Stars My Destination".

 In a 2011 survey asking leading science fiction writers to name their favorite work of the genre, The Stars My Destination was the choice of William Gibson and Moorcock.
 Gibson remarked that the book was "perfectly surefooted, elegantly pulpy", and "dizzying in its pace and sweep", and a "talisman" for him when undertaking his first novel.
 Moorcock hailed Bester's novel as a reminder of "why the best science fiction still contains, as in Ballard, vivid imagery and powerful prose coupled to a strong moral vision".

 In 2012, the novel was included in the Library of America two-volume boxed set American Science Fiction: Nine Classic Novels of the 1950s, edited by Gary K. Wolfe.

 Adaptations

+Comics

+In 1963, Australian comics illustrator Stanley Pitt and his brother Reginald worked on a proposed comic strip adaptation entitled Gully Foyle.
+Bester looked over the strips and gave his approval.
+A film company, which held the rights to the novel, apparently put a stop to this.
+Small circulation publications containing the strips appeared in 1967 and 2001.

-Howard Chaykin and Byron Preiss created a graphic adaptation the first half of which was published in 1979 by Baronet Publishing and the complete version – delayed due to Baronet's bankruptcy after releasing the original version – by Marvel Entertainment's Epic imprint in 1992.
+A graphic novel adaptation drawn by Howard Chaykin, which utilized the complete text of the original novel was first published, in part, in 1979 by Baronet Publishing.
+The release of the conclusion was delayed due to Baronet's bankruptcy.
+The second half was released by Marvel Entertainment's Epic imprint in 1992.

+Radio

 A dramatisation titled Tiger!
 Tiger! was broadcast on BBC Radio 4 on September 14, 1991 and repeated on August 16, 1993.
 It was scripted by Ivan Benbrook and directed by Andy Jordan.
 Alun Armstrong played Gully Foyle, Miranda Richardson was Olivia, Siobhan Redmond was Robin Wednesbury and Lesley Manville was Jisbella McQueen.

+Anime

-A 2004 anime series, Gankutsuou: The Count of Monte Cristo, was originally intended as an adaptation of The Stars My Destination, the copyright holders' refusal to allow an adaptation led the director, Mahiro Maeda, to instead use The Count of Monte Cristo, which had inspired Bester's story.
+A 2004 anime series, Gankutsuou: The Count of Monte Cristo, was originally intended as an adaptation of The Stars My Destination.
+The copyright holders' refusal to allow an adaptation led the director, Mahiro Maeda, to instead use The Count of Monte Cristo, which had inspired Bester's story.